-- Deemed Ready: The institution receives a letter from DEAC indicating they are deemed ready to continue with the accreditation process.
-To begin the curricular review process, the institution submits Application Part 1 to the Manager of Institutional Development and Assessment.
-The institution submits its curricula for review within three months after submitting Application Part 1 for Degree Program, Non-Degree, or High School Program Review.
-The institution revises its Self-Evaluation Report and Exhibits and submits it to the on-site team six weeks prior to the on-site visit. - Deemed Not Ready (2nd Submission): The institution receives a letter from DEAC indicating it is not deemed ready to continue with the accreditation process.
-The institution has six months to revise its Self-Evaluation Report and Exhibits incorporating the evaluator's comments and recommendations. - Deemed Not Ready (3rd Submission): If the institution is not deemed ready after the second submission, the institution has another six months to revise its Self-Evaluation Report and Exhibits.
+- Deemed Ready: The institution receives a letter from DEAC indicating it is deemed ready to continue with the accreditation process.
+To begin the curricular review process, the institution submits its curricula for review within approximately three months.
+The institution revises its Self-Evaluation Report and Exhibits and submits the materials to the on-site evaluation team six weeks prior to the on-site visit. - Deemed Not Ready (2nd Submission): The institution receives a letter from DEAC indicating it is not deemed ready to continue with the accreditation process.
+The institution has six months to revise and submit its Self-Evaluation Report and Exhibits incorporating the evaluator's comments and recommendations.
+If the independent DEAC-appointed evaluator then subsequently deems the institution ready to continue with the accreditation process the institution will begin the curricular review process and submit its curricula for review within approximately three months.
+The institution revises its Self-Evaluation Report and Exhibits and submits the materials to the on-site evaluation team six weeks prior to the on-site visit. - Deemed Not Ready (3rd Submission): If the institution is not deemed ready after the second submission, the institution has another six months to revise and submit its Self-Evaluation Report and Exhibits incorporating the evaluator's comments and recommendations.
 Upon its third submission, a Readiness Assessment on-site visit is scheduled.
-If deemed not ready following the onsite visit, the institution can reapply after at least one year.
+The revised Self-Evaluation Report is provided to a DEAC-appointed on-site evaluation team.
+If the Chair's Report indicates that the institution is deemed not ready following the on-site visit, the institution can reapply after at least one year.
+The decision is final and not subject to appeal or review by the Commission.